ByteSizedDev/The_Irish_Cookie_Store/README.md

 * Each page has a navbar and footer container social links.

-* For mobile view there is a collapsible navbar.
+* For mobile view, there is a collapsible navbar.

 * Each webpage has it own content, for its intended use.